 I finished my work week and headed out for the second weekend of third rifle season.

-Second weekend of third rifle season we woke up at 2:30 in the morning!
+That second weekend of third rifle season we woke up at 2:30 in the morning!
 We ate a light breakfast, drank our coffee and then saddled the horses.
-We headed up to the trail head with two of our great friends who had been hunting and not gotten anything yet either.
+We headed up to the trailhead with two of our great friends who had been hunting and not gotten anything yet either.

 We warmed our toes by the fire for a little while.
-When it died down we headed on our way.
+When it died down we made sure it was snuffed out and we headed on our way.
 Our friends headed one way and Hank and I headed the other.
 We jumped about five cows and then tried to quietly look for more.
 The snow was frozen and crunchy.
 We weren’t doing a good job of sneaking on the horses so we decided to tie them up and try to hike a little.
-We crossed fresh elk tracks, coyote tracks and bear tracks but never did see a bull.
+We crossed fresh elk tracks, coyote tracks, and bear tracks but never did see a bull.
 Finally, we stopped our search when we crossed someone else’s fresh elk tracks.
-Apparently the elk were being hunted pretty hard in this area.
+Apparently, the elk were being hunted pretty hard in this area.
 We headed back to our friends and our horses and hunted our way out.
 Along the way, Hank and I found trails in the snow from nearly 100 elk on our way out.
 We were pumped!
 This could really pan out.
 We studied the area and came up with a plan for tomorrow’s hunt.

-Last day of season, and I hadn’t even gotten to see a bull through my scope yet.
-We woke up at three in the morning, saddled and headed to the trail head.
-Today I had on an additional layer of everything.
+It’s the last day of season and I hadn’t even gotten to see a bull through my scope yet.
+We woke up at three in the morning, saddled and headed to the trailhead.
+Today I added an additional layer of clothing.
 I knew it would be a long day.
 I was going to get something today, or at least stay out until shooting light was gone trying.
 The extra layers did the trick.
 It was still cold, but I wasn’t shivering!

-Hank and I headed to the area we knew there was a large herd of elk.
+Hank and I headed to the area where we knew there was a large herd of elk.
 We were set up before light and ready.
 We saw four cows, and then later we saw six cows, crossing through the thick timber.
-Never saw a bull and never heard a sound.
+Never saw a bull and never heard the sound of one.
 The elk still weren’t talking.
 We waited there as long as we could and then started our hike, looking for a bull.
 We found plenty of fresh sign, but in this snow, we could not stalk quiet enough.
+The snow crunched under our boots.
 We hiked further.
 We were at least warm from the hike, but I knew it was frigid out because of the icicles that had formed on my eyelashes.
 We pushed on and found another good spot to sit and wait.
 We could hear the elk walking over the ridges and up the hills.
 We stalked, moving in very short spurts, stopping and standing, moving again.
 We crossed our tracks from the day before, and right across those tracks were the fresh tracks of a mountain lion.

 He decided on another area.
 We packed it up, hiked for a couple hours back to the horses and rode out of there.
-Despite the cold (it was 38 degrees today when we got to the truck) we were soaking wet by the time we got back to the truck.
-We decided to stop at base and change into dry gear.
+Despite the cold (it was 38 degrees today when we got to the truck) we were soaking wet, from sweat, by the time we got back to the truck.
+We decided to stop at our base camp and change into dry gear.
 We didn’t want to get chilled waiting until dark in wet clothes.
 After that, we headed up the trail to go get me my bull!